xthua/bacant/README.md

 This program is designed for annotation of antimicrobal resistance(AMR), insertion sequence(IS), transposon(Tn) and integron(In) in bacteria.

 ### Install:
 Bacant is a python3.X script, running on linux.
-You can download from github by `git clone https://github.com/xthua/bacant.git`.
-* First:
 You should install BLAST and add it in environment variable, you can download from `https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/`.
 BLAST version is 2.7.1 in bacant.

-* Second:
+* One:
-  Read requirements.txt , check python module dependecies or just run: `pip install -r requirements.txt`.
-  Be care of module version, incompatible version will report bug.
+  You can download from github by `git clone https://github.com/xthua/bacant.git`.
+Then execute `python setup.py install`.
-* Last:
+* Two:
-  In bacant/Integron_finder/software, there are three exceute file require Execute Permission.
-  That means `cd bacant/Integron_finder/software && chmod +x cmsearch && chmod +x hmmsearch && chmod +x prodigal`.
-  Then, add it in environment variable.
-That means `export PATH=$PATH:your_install_dir/bacant/Integron_Finder/software`.
+  You can install BacAnt from pypi by `pip install BacAnt`.

 ### Run:
-Bacant can accept FASTA and GENBANK format file.
+BacAnt can accept FASTA and GENBANK format file.
 Attention on GENBANK format file, it should follow standard format.
 There are three input parameter, "-n" means FASTA, "-g" means GENBANK, "-D" means input dir contains FASTA or GENBANK.
 * Simply, you can just run:
 ```
-python main.py -n FASTA -o outdir
+bacant -n FASTA -o outdir
-python main.py -g GENBANK -o outdir
+bacant -g GENBANK -o outdir
-python main.py -D input_dir -o outdir
+bacant -D input_dir -o outdir
 ```
 * For more parameter, you can run:
 ```
-python main.py -h
+bacant -h
 ```
 * Here are some import parameter: